foobar404/moth/roadmap.md

     - choose how many frames to create
     - button to generate tweening frames based on "move" tool or "bone" tool
     - provide types of progression arcs
+- ai sprite gen
+- non-destructive "Effects"
+    - color filter
+    - outline effect
+    - The "sun" effect is a ball, that is placed somewhere on the canvas, and affects the colors of the sprites with a specific falloff
+        - light source tool, creates highlights and shadows for you
+- theme
+    - retro game consoles
+    - grid colors
+    - custom layout, custom shortcut
+    - minimize UI

+# Stretch
+- Multiple sprite tabs
+- Layer groups / frame groups
+- add data file for export
+- node based editor
+- online gallery
+- tools
+    - erase mirror
+    - perfect mode for brush
+    - custom brushes
+    - fonts
+    - A spray brush
+- selection areas
+    - rotate and scale selection areas
+    - duplicate selection
+    - move selection to new layer new layer
 - shortcuts
     - custom shortcuts override default
     - reset shortcuts to default